 Devil Bunny Hates the Earth: Said Killer Rabbit wants to run his candy business into the ground.
 His machines gum their own works up with squirrels.

 Diplomacy: You play one of the great powers of Europe in 1900.
 The players don't really start on an even footing.
 A game with no random chance or dice rolling and where lying to the other players is a vital strategy.

 How about, "Seven people use a map of Europe to prove who has best mastered the Evil Overlord List.
 The winner gets to take over the world."

 Better still, "You invite six friends over for a board game, and by the end of the evening, have six more people who now hate you."

-Dixit: Make your friends guess which piece of abstract art you think best fits a word or phrase you made up off the top of your head, but don't make it too obvious.
+Dixit: Make your friends guess which piece of surrealist art you think best fits a word or phrase you made up off the top of your head, but don't make it too obvious.